Putumayo genocide: The Peruvian Amazon Company

 The Peruvian Amazon Rubber Company was registered in London on September 6, 1907, (Note: "In this way the Peruvian Commissioner seeks to excuse his country, laying stress on the term 'English company and traders,' when he knows that the only representatives of the English company were its Peruvian directors and managers.") as a successor to J.C.
 Arana y Hermanos, whose assets the new company acquired.
 The word rubber was later removed from the Peruvian Amazon Company's name.
 The old company employed 196 Barbadian men in the Putumayo around 1904, many of whom became employed by the Peruvian Amazon Company.
 These Barbadians were British subjects and later they were at the center of the British Foreign Office's investigation into allegations of abuse as well as slavery levied against the Peruvian Amazon Company.
 The testimonies of 30 Barbadian men were transcribed and then examined by Roger Casement in 1910, these depositions became the primary source of evidence for the Foreign Office regarding the atrocities and abuse perpetrated against the Putumayo's Indigenous population.

-Eugene Robuchon drafted the company prospectus and the Peruvian consul-general Carlos Rey De Castro was its editor.
+The company prospectus was primarily based on the work of French explorer Eugene Robuchon with the Peruvian consul-general Carlos Rey De Castro as its editor.
+Robuchon was employed by the predecessor company J.C.
+Arana y Hermanos for scientific work from 1903 until his disappearance in 1906.
 Rey de Castro's editing process intended to portray this new company as a "civilizing force" and led to the removal of several paragraphs Robuchon wrote from the final publication.
 The prospectus stated there were more than forty stations delivering rubber to La Chorrera's agency and eighteen stations delivering to El Encanto.

 In 1910, when Roger Casement investigated the Peruvian Amazon Company books in Manaus, he found Rey de Castro had an outstanding debt of between £4,000 and £5,000 to the Peruvian Amazon Company.
 Casement wrote: "the English Company is only English in name".
 (Note: Regarding the atrocities that occurred during the Putumayo genocide, Walter E. Hardenburg stated: "[a]nd all this, let us remember, is done by a gang of human beasts, who, consulting exclusively their own evil interests, have had the audacity to form themselves into an English company and put themselves and their gruesome 'possessions' under the protection of the English flag, in order to carry out more conveniently their sanguinary labours in the Putumayo and to inspire confidence here".)

 In June 1911, 215 arrest warrants were issued against employees of the Peruvian Amazon Company, primarily among La Chorrera's agency.
 They were implicated "with a multiplicity of murders and tortures of the Indians all through that region".